absolute-vijju/Simple-Quiz-App-Flutter/README.md

 # Simple-Quiz-App-Flutter
-Very simple using Quiz app using Flutter.
+Very simple Quiz app using Flutter.

 A new Flutter project.